klustic/sc19-lab-docs/Lab3.md

 ## Introduction

-In the last lab, we found and exploited an XXE bug in the application.
-Using that bug, we were able to disclose source code of the application, which had the HMAC key hard-coded.
+In the previous lab, we found and exploited an XXE bug in the application.
+Using that bug, we were able to disclose source code of the application, which had an HMAC key hard-coded.

-In this lab, we will use that HMAC key to generate a valid, malicious pickle data to gain remote code execution in the serverless container environment.
+In this lab, we will use that HMAC key to generate a signed, malicious pickle blob to gain code execution in the Lambda container.

 ## Methodology

-We discovered early on (and confirmed via our source code l00t) that the application parses XML import files, grabs `data` and `hmac` elements, validates the data using the HMAC, and then unpickles the data.
-If the data doesn't pass the HMAC check, it is rejected.
-Now that we have an HMAC key, we can leverage a "feature" of Python's pickle deserialization to gain code execution!
+We discovered early on (and confirmed via our source code l00t) that the application parses XML import files, extracts `data` and `hmac` elements, validates the data using the HMAC, and then unpickles the data.
+If the data doesn't pass the HMAC check, it is rejected - that's a perfectly valid way to mitigate deserialization issues.
+Unfortunately we were able to steal the HMAC key via another vulnerability, and we can now leverage a "feature" of Python's pickle deserialization to gain code execution.
 In this lab, we'll:

-1. Craft a pickle deserialization exploit
+1. Craft a pickle deserialization exploit that steals environment variables
 2. Generate an HMAC digest of that exploit that will pass the check
 3. Automate payload generation with a Python script
 4. Upload our exploit payload and observe the results

 ## Crafting a pickle deserialization exploit

-The primary goal of our exploit is going to be to read the environment; because sensitive and dynamic data is often passed into the container via the environment, we are likely to find something useful there.
+The primary goal of our exploit will be to read the environment; because sensitive and dynamic data is often passed into the container via the environment, we are likely to find something useful there.

-The Python `pickle` library is a serialization library that allows you to serialize Python objects; that is, flatten the object to a byte string, for transport to another Python process.
+The Python `pickle` library is a serialization library that allows you to serialize Python objects; that is, flatten the object to a byte string, for transport to a remote Python interpreter.
 Once it reaches the destination, it can be deserialized and used as an object again.

-Let's deserialize our payload from before.
+To see how this works in practice, let's deserialize our payload from before.
 Grab the body of the `data` element from your exported to-do list, open a Python interpreter, and deserialize it as follows:

 ```
 >>> import pickle